kleinesfilmroellchen/spcasm/doc/src/errors.md

   help: Any symbolic reference must be defined somewhere.
 Did you misspell the reference's name?
 ```

-Evidently, references which are not defined anywhere in the assembly source cannot be used in instructions or macros.
+Evidently, references which are not defined anywhere in the assembly source cannot be used in instructions or directives.
 Defining a reference involves either using it as the label for some instruction (then the memory address will be filled in automatically), or assigning it a literal value to make it act like a constant.

 ```assembly
 label: nop ; reference has the memory address of the nop instruction